Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 Blue Goat Cyber addresses PACS medical device vulnerabilities through a structured methodology focused on identifying and neutralizing threats.
 Our services begin with thorough threat modeling to pinpoint potential weaknesses at every stage of the PACS lifecycle.
 We then conduct targeted penetration testing, simulating real-world attacks to uncover exploitable vulnerabilities in software, hardware, and network configurations.
 Our team, composed of experts with CISSP and OSCP certifications and ex-military red team experience, provides actionable recommendations tailored to your specific PACS environment.

 For medical device manufacturers, we offer specialized FDA premarket cybersecurity services to ensure devices meet regulatory requirements before deployment.
 If the FDA raises cybersecurity deficiencies after our submission, we resolve them at no additional cost.
-Our postmarket cybersecurity services ensure ongoing protection through continuous monitoring and incident response planning, helping healthcare organizations maintain the integrity and security of their PACS systems against evolving cyber threats.
+Our postmarket cybersecurity services ensure ongoing protection through continuous monitoring and incident response planning, helping healthcare organizations maintain the integrity and security of their PACS systems against current and emerging threats.
 We deliver effective, hands-on security solutions.

 FAQ